-This move prevents you from jerking the club to the inside and will help get rid of the snap hook.
+This move prevents you from jerking the club to the inside and will help remove the snap hook.

 Do you continue to see the ball curve left?
-You may be re-routing the club back to the inside at the top of your swing.
+You may re-route the club back to the inside at the top of your swing.

 This may not immediately eliminate the hook, but it should reduce it.

 Tiger Woods famously hates to hit a duck hook.
 What does he do to ensure it doesn’t happen?
 He aims left and tries to slice the ball.